 However, if you are already engaged in activation (selected and referred for engagement) or if you are currently taking part in an activation programme (such as Community Employment, JobPath or training courses), you are expected to complete the programme.
 If you leave activation programmes before completion, your jobseeker's payment may be reduced.

 You can voluntarily avail of a range of supports (for example, training or employment support programmes) from the Department of Employment Affairs and Social Protection.

 |What is activation?

 Labour market activation policies are designed to give jobseekers a better chance of finding employment.
-The Department of Social Protection describes activation as its engagement with jobseekers to support them back into employment.
+The Department of Employment Affairs and Social Protection describes activation as its engagement with jobseekers to support them back into employment.
 Jobseekers are expected to fully engage with this process and use the supports offered during the activation process which might include education or training schemes, employment support schemes to help them back into the workplace, internships and other supports.

 In addition, most jobseekers aged 62 or over will be placed on a yearly signing arrangement with their Intreo Centre or local Social Welfare Branch Office (this means that they do not need to sign on regularly) and most will be transferred to Electronic Fund Transfer (EFT) payments so payment can be made directly into their bank account.
 Certain categories of older jobseekers may be required to engage more frequently with their Intreo Centre or local Social Welfare Branch Office.
 For example, casual jobseekers of 62 and older must continue to submit weekly dockets of their work patterns.